fantasyland/fantasy-land/README.md

 ## Notes

+1. If there's more than a single way to implement the methods and laws, the implementation should choose one and provide wrappers for other uses.
-1. It's discouraged to overload the specified methods.
+2. It's discouraged to overload the specified methods.
 It can easily result in broken and buggy behaviour.
-2. It is recommended to throw an exception on unspecified behaviour.
+3. It is recommended to throw an exception on unspecified behaviour.
-3. An `Id` container which implements all methods is provided in `id.js`.
+4. An `Id` container which implements all methods is provided in `id.js`.